freenas/freenas-docs/userguide/intro.rst

 * Docker has been removed as a :ref:`Virtual Machines <VMs>` option.

+* The :guilabel:`Delay VM boot Until VNC Connects` setting has also been added to the first step of the
+  :ref:`Virtual Machine Wizard <Creating VMs>`.

 * Grub boot loader support has been added for virtual machines that will not boot with other loaders.